-The historic Laurel Packinghouse, a nationally-designated heritage landmark, is the oldest and largest standing packinghouse in British Columbia.
+The historic Laurel Packinghouse, a designated heritage landmark, is the oldest and largest standing packinghouse in British Columbia.

 Hours & Locations